1 Chronicles 2

 Notes

-This is the theological heart of the chapter.
-The Chronicler begins with Judah rather than Reuben (the firstborn) because Judah is the royal tribe.
-As 1 Chronicles 5:1-2 will later explain, Reuben forfeited his birthright through sin, and "Judah prevailed over his brothers, and from him came the ruler."
-The entire structure of 1 Chronicles 1-9 gravitates toward this line.
+This is the central section of the chapter.
+The Chronicler begins with Judah rather than Reuben because Judah is the royal tribe.
+As 1 Chronicles 5:1-2 later explains, Reuben forfeited his birthright through sin, and "Judah prevailed over his brothers, and from him came the ruler."
+The structure of 1 Chronicles 1-9 is oriented toward this line.

 The mention of תָּמָר in v.
 4 is significant.
-The Chronicler includes her name even though he omits the scandalous narrative of Genesis 38.
-Her inclusion ensures that the line from Judah to David passes through Perez, the son born from her unconventional union with Judah.
-Matthew will include Tamar in the genealogy of Jesus (Matthew 1:3), along with three other women whose stories involve unusual circumstances.
+The Chronicler names her even though he omits the troubling narrative of Genesis 38.
+Her inclusion makes clear that the line from Judah to David runs through Perez, the son born from her unusual union with Judah.
+Matthew likewise includes Tamar in the genealogy of Jesus (Matthew 1:3), alongside three other women whose stories also involve unusual circumstances.

 In v.
 7, the Chronicler uses the name עָכָר ("Achar") rather than the more familiar "Achan" from Joshua 7:1.
-This is a deliberate wordplay: the name is modified to sound like עֹכֵר, "troubler," matching the description that follows -- "the troubler of Israel who acted unfaithfully regarding the devoted things."
-The Chronicler is using the genealogy not merely to record descent but to encode moral and theological judgments.
+The shift is deliberate.
+It makes the name sound like עֹכֵר, "troubler," matching the description that follows: "the troubler of Israel who acted unfaithfully regarding the devoted things."
+The genealogy does more than record descent; it also preserves moral and theological judgment.

 The line from Ram to David in vv.
-10-15 is one of the most important genealogical sequences in the Bible: Ram, Amminadab, Nahshon, Salmon (Salma), Boaz, Obed, Jesse, David.
-This same line appears in Ruth 4:18-22 and forms the backbone of the Messianic genealogy in Matthew 1:3-6.
-Nahshon is identified as a נָשִׂיא ("prince" or "leader") of Judah, the tribal chief during the wilderness period (Numbers 2:3).
+10-15 is a major genealogical sequence in Scripture: Ram, Amminadab, Nahshon, Salmon (Salma), Boaz, Obed, Jesse, David.
+The same line appears in Ruth 4:18-22 and forms the backbone of the Messianic genealogy in Matthew 1:3-6.
+Nahshon is identified as a נָשִׂיא, a "prince" or "leader" of Judah, the tribal chief during the wilderness period (Numbers 2:3).

-David is listed as Jesse's seventh son, while 1 Samuel 16:10-11 implies he was the eighth.
-The most common explanation is that one of Jesse's sons died without offspring and was omitted from the genealogical record, since the Chronicler is interested in living lines of descent.
+David is listed as Jesse's seventh son, whereas 1 Samuel 16:10-11 seems to make him the eighth.
+The usual explanation is that one of Jesse's sons died without offspring and so was omitted from the genealogical record.
+The Chronicler is concerned with living lines of descent.

 The Descendants of Caleb and Hezron (vv.
 18-24)